Victorian Garden by Cheryl Hurd

 While the fascination with gardening has been going on since Eden, it was during the nineteenth century Victorian era that gardening became widely popular due in part to new technologies, more diverse plant stock, and the rise of the middle class and, with it, the invention of suburban living.
 Nevertheless, the number one reason gardening increased in popularity during the 1800s was the rise in the amount of leisure time middle class men and women could devote to it.

 If you've ever had to maintain an average-sized lawn you know how much time it takes -- a "perfect" lawn requires constant attention.
 Once lawn perfection had been attained, our Victorian forebears sought to embellish it, and did so by attempting to turn their lawns into outdoor parlors.
 Indoor parlors needed to be decorated and so did those out-of-doors.
-Eight essential elements of a late Victorian garden are:
+Eight essential elements of a late Victorian garden, including Victorian Garden plants, are:

 Lawn: A front and rear lawn were considered imperative in a formal garden.
 Cottage gardens and woodland gardens were more informal, and lawns were not such a requisite.
 The large expanses of lawn on estates were trimmed by gang mowers, drawn by horses.
 The push mower, for more modest lawns, was patented during Victoria's reign.
 Today a landscape designer can go mobile in designing their outdoor space by using a landscape app.
 Landscape design apps allow users to visualize and then create a design from scratch on the iPad using a photo taken with the tablet’s camera.